-Hold the left mouse button down over the disk button labeled dskl to obtain a list of disks available on your system.
+Hold the left mouse button down over the disk button labeled dsk1 to obtain a list of disks available on your system.
 Highlight the disk you want to use, then release the mouse button.

-If you are using the graphical interface, you can verify that you selected the correct disk by clicking on the Details... button to display the disk details shown in Figure 6-9.
+If you are using the graphical user interface, you can verify that you selected the correct disk by clicking on the Details... button to display the disk details shown in Figure 6-9.
 The partition sizes shown are for illustrative purposes only.
-Your disk partition sizes will depend upon the software subsets you have chosen.
 The /usr/il8n file system contains the subsets required for internationalization (i18n) and is shown only if you selected support for one or more additional languages.